Without Walls TALKS: Steering Without Walls as part of its Artistic Directorate, by Andrew Loretto

 "For me, as Director of a festival, it’s a brilliant way to stay in touch with the art and with the rehearsal room and with the making of brand new work and helping artists who may be new to the outdoor art scene find their feet and create work to tour."

 Being part of the Without Walls Artistic Directorate is not just promoting British outdoor artists throughout the UK but also on international platforms such as Fira Tarraga in Catalonia and I’ve had the pleasure of representing Without Walls at international festivals to promote touring and exchange of British artists.
 It’s a fantastic way to open up conversations nationally and internationally and the creative dialogue that occurs because of this.

 Being part of the Artistic Directorate is an enormous responsibility and one that I and my colleagues take really seriously.
 We really believe in expanding who makes outdoor arts and who has access to outdoor arts and I really believe in without walls and I believe in the work that it does and it is a fantastic network that I know other countries look up to.

 Hat Fair is Winchester’s annual celebration of outdoor arts and performance.
 For more information visit hatfair.co.uk.

 Without Walls are looking for festivals and arts organisations to join the Without Walls Artistic Directorate (AD), which includes some of the UK’s most regarded outdoor arts specialists.

-A key priority for the expansion of the Artistic Directorate is to enrich the work of the Consortium by bringing in more diverse voices and embracing a wider range of influences and cultures.
+A key priority for the expansion of the Artistic Directorate is to enrich the work of the Without Walls network by bringing in more diverse voices and embracing a wider range of influences and cultures.
 As such, Without Walls will be looking as a priority for expressions of interest from Black and Asian programmers or festival directors as part of this Open Call.

 For more information click here.